Our Community Market

 They introduced us to Brockman’s Farm, one of the best suppliers of biodynamic and organic vegetables and fruit from Kent; Andy Forbes of the Brockwell Bake, who grows heritage wheat locally (Rosendale Allotments, Brockwell Park etc) and on nearby farms, which is then ground and baked; and Brambletye biodynamic fruit orchards and egg supplier.
 Jayne Duveen also helped us secure Hook & Son Dairies and Veasey’s award winning fish stall.

 We approached Wild Country Organics as customers kept asking for another vegetable stall, and we felt it complimented Brockmans.
 The Grain Grocer, who supply well sourced organic nuts, seeds, grains, oils, dried fruits, teas and honey as well as refillable eco cleaning products, were a complete start up, mentored by ourselves and Brixton.
-We are delighted to welcome The Charcuterie Board, a wholesaler of British Charcuterie, from Moon’s Green and Native Breeds.
+The Grain Grocer is now called The Store Cupboard.

 Patchwork Farm and the Community Stalls

-Garden gluts, allotment excesses, produce from our growing spaces and ‘grow your own’ seedings are on sale alongside local honey and bee-loving plants.
 Part of the shared vision of Crystal Palace Transition Town and the market is to create a resilient food system, not dependent on long haul travel and with a greatly reduced carbon footprint.
-With Patchwork Farm, our sister project, we can start speaking not only in “food miles” but also in “food feet/wheelbarrows” as much of the produce is being grown within walking distance of the market.
-If you have an excess, please come and sell it here at the market.
-Many thanks to Rochelle, Clare Goff, Robin Buck, Rachel de Thample, Lou Yates, Hayley Baines-Buffery, Anna Sayburn Lane, Francesca La Nave and all the many volunteers that keep this stall and Patchwork Farm running.
+With Patchwork Farm, our sister project, we can start speaking not only in “food miles” but also in “food feet/wheelbarrows” as for some years much of the produce was grown within walking distance of the market.
+Many thanks to Rochelle, Clare Goff, Robin Buck, Rachel de Thample, Lou Yates, Hayley Baines-Buffery, Anna Sayburn Lane, Francesca La Nave and all the many volunteers that kept this stall and Patchwork Farm running.

 In 2014, Laura Earle came forward with an idea to start a monthly artists’ collective stall to support local artists and makers.
 Handmade Palace was born and Laura ran it for a number of months until it was taken over by Beth Mander.
 Beth decided to run it weekly and expanded it, often supporting as many as 15 contributors at a time.
-Beth also holds Handmade Palace seasonal craft fairs throughout the year, at the Alma pub.
+Beth now runs her business from The Paxton Centre in Anerley.

-Busker’s Paradise is a collaboration between Steve Broe and Antenna Studios to provide musicians with a busking spot in the market, bringing live music into the market.
+Busker’s Paradise was a collaboration between Steve Broe and Antenna Studios to provide musicians with a busking spot in the market, bringing live music into the market.

 For the first year of the market, Rachel de Thample wrote a weekly recipe using produce from the stalls in the market.
 These were printed out and handed out for free to customers to help get an understanding of seasonal eating.
 These recipes can be found on our recipe page alongside others that have been given to us from cooks, chefs and fellow residents from Crystal Palace.
 Happy cooking.